Pulborough Circular walk

 Click on any section heading to switch between detailed directions and an outline, or the heading above to switch all sections.

-If you are doing the Short Walk (from Amberley station), start at §G.
+If you are doing the Shorter Walk (from Amberley station), start at §G.

 1. Pulborough Station to Stopham Bridge (2¼ km)

 • Turn left out of the station and take a footpath on the other side of a chainlink fence up to a road.
 Turn left to cross the railway and follow the road round to the left, then keep ahead on a footpath across a field.
-At Park Farm join the Wey-South Path, initially along the edge of a wood and then down to cross the A283 by Stopham Bridge.
+At Park Farm join the Wey-South Path on a bridleway going up to and then along the edge of a wood, eventually dropping down to cross the A283 by Stopham Bridge.

 1. After leaving the station building, do not go down to the main road but instead turn left.
 Head briefly towards the main car park but almost immediately veer right by a small bicycle shelter to get onto a public footpath on the other side of a chainlink fence, with the car park on your left and a service road to an industrial estate on your right.

-2. In 300m this footpath comes out onto a minor road and you turn left, crossing over the railway.
-Follow the lane as it curves round to the left.
-Where it bends to the right after 300m, bear left onto a public footpath which climbs gently through a field, heading W. There are soon fine views of the South Downs and Pulborough Brooks on your left.
+2. In 350m this footpath comes out onto a minor road where you turn left, crossing over the railway.
+Follow the lane for 300m, curving round to the left to head W, then veer left up a small bank and go through a gate onto a signposted footpath.
+This climbs gently through a field, soon with fine views of the South Downs and Pulborough Brooks away to your left.

-3. In 350m the path passes a WW Ⅱ pillbox and heads into some trees, where it turns left and then right to meet the driveway to Park Farm.
-Cross over the drive and head uphill on a broad grassy path with wooden railings on the right.
-You are now on the Wey-South Path?, which you will follow all the way to Amberley.
+3. In 350m the path passes a WW Ⅱ pillbox and zig-zags left and right through some trees.
+Go straight across the driveway to Park Farm onto a bridleway; you are now on the Wey-South Path?
+(WSP), which you will be following all the way to Amberley.
+Follow the fenced grassy path gently uphill towards a wood.

-4. At the top turn left at the bridleway sign just inside the wood, with Park Mound? up on your right.
-Follow this attractive path gently downhill near the woodland edge for just under 1 km, eventually dropping down to meet the A283.
-Cross this main road carefully and continue on a lane past the White Hart pub, with a fine view of the medieval Stopham Bridge? over the River Arun on your right.
+4. At the top turn left at a bridleway signpost just inside the wood, with Park Mound? up on your right.
+Follow this attractive sandy path gently downhill near the woodland edge for 1 km, eventually dropping down more steeply to meet the A283.
+Cross the main road carefully and continue on a lane past the White Hart pub, with a fine view of the medieval Stopham Bridge? over the River Arun on your right.

 2. Stopham Bridge to Greatham Bridge (2¾ km)

 • Go past the White Hart pub on a lane which curves round to the left.
 Just before it joins the A283, bear right onto a footpath which goes across fields and footbridges to a pumping station.
 Follow the path as it turns past buildings, crosses the railway and comes to the A29.
-Cross over and take a footpath just off to the right which leads into and through a narrow strip of woodland and eventually reaches a minor road.
-Turn left to reach Greatham Bridge.
+Cross over and take a footpath just off to the right which leads into and through a long narrow strip of woodland.
+At the far end turn left onto a minor road to reach Greatham Bridge.

 1. Follow the lane as it climbs gently uphill and curves left to go parallel to the A283.
-Where it swings left to join the main road opposite a garden centre, go through a metal kissing gate onto a public footpath heading SE.
+Where it swings left to join the main road opposite a garden centre, go through a metal kissing gate onto a signposted footpath.
+Do not take the obvious path straight ahead (used by anglers) but immediately fork left onto an easily-missed narrow path through the undergrowth, heading SE.

-3. The right of way now zig-zags through this light industrial area.
-Start by turning right after 150m onto a concrete track towards some industrial units.
-Turn left in front of the buildings onto a path with a hedge on your right.
+3. The signposted right of way now zig-zags through Hardham Water Works and Hardham Mill Business Park.
+Follow the tarmac lane for 200m, then (with a level crossing visible ahead) turn right onto a concrete track towards some industrial units and holiday lets. turn left in front of the buildings onto a path with a hedge on your right.
 Go through a metal fieldgate and turn right onto the trackbed of an old branch line (which ran to to Midhurst and Petersfield).

-4. In 150m turn left through a gate in the wire fence and go across a small field towards a bridge.
+4. In 175m turn left off the track, going through a metal fieldgate and across a small field towards a bridge.
 Go over the main railway line and down to the A29.
 Cross this busy road with great care and turn right briefly along the pavement, then in 25m go over a stile on the left.
 Keep right across a small field and go through a wooden kissing gate on the far side.

-5. Go down a slope and continue on a slightly awkward path through a long narrow strip of woodland, the course of an abandoned stretch of canal.
-In just under 1 km it comes out onto a lane where you turn left.
-Follow the lane up to and across the other medieval bridge on this walk, Greatham Bridge?.
+5. Go down a slope and continue on a slightly awkward path through a long narrow strip of woodland for 1 km, the course of an abandoned stretch of canal.
+The path eventually comes out onto a lane where you turn left.
+Follow the lane up to and across the other medieval bridge across the River Arun on this walk, Greatham Bridge?.

 3. Greatham Bridge to Amberley (village) (3½ km)